Internally-Convex Drawings of Outerplanar Graphs in Small Area: Introduction

-\textbf{Our contributions.} Our main result is an algorithm that constructs an internally-convex grid drawing with $O(n^{1.5})$ area for $n$-vertex outerplanar graphs (\cref{se:non-strict}).
-We employ some ideas and tools from a recent paper~\cite{BiedlLLM24}.
+\textbf{Our contributions.} Our main result is an algorithm that constructs an internally-convex grid drawing with $O(n^{1.5})$ area for $n$-vertex outerplanar graphs.
+We employ some ideas and tools from a recent paper by Biedl, Liotta, Lynch, and Montecchiani~\cite{BiedlLLM24}.
 The main geometric component of our algorithm consists of constructing a ``leveled'' drawing, where consecutive levels are drawn on consecutive horizontal grid lines, up to a level where there are sufficiently few vertices so that the drawing can ``make a turn'' and extend horizontally rather than vertically.
 We remark that ours is the first algorithm that constructs outerplanar straight-line grid drawings in sub-quadratic area by drawing directly the outerplanar graph, without passing through a star-shaped drawing of its weak dual tree.
 This aspect might be of independent interest.

-For internally-strictly-convex grid drawings, the same arguments as in the strictly-convex setting prove that $\Theta(n^3)$ is a tight bound for the area requirements.
-However, the natural question to consider here is how the area relates not only to the number $n$ of vertices but also to the maximum size $k$ of an internal face.
-We show that there exist outerplanar graphs requiring $\Omega(nk^2)$ area in any internally-strictly-convex grid drawing and that the lower bound can be matched by a corresponding upper bound for outerpaths, that is, biconnected outerplanar graphs whose weak dual is a path (\cref{se:strict}).
+For internally-strictly-convex grid drawings of $n$-vertex outerplanar graphs, the same arguments as in the strictly-convex setting prove that $\Theta(n^3)$ is a tight bound for the area requirements.
+However, the natural question to consider here is how the area relates not only to the number $n$ of vertices but also to other parameters of the graph, like the maximum size~$k$ of an internal face or the diameter $d$.
+We show that there exist outerplanar graphs requiring~$\Omega(nk^2)$ area and outerplanar graphs requiring~$\Omega(nd^2)$ area in any internally-strictly-convex grid drawing.
+We also show that the latter lower bound can be matched by a corresponding~$O(nd^2)$ upper bound for all the $n$-vertex outerplanar graphs and that the former lower bound can be matched by a corresponding~$O(nk^2)$ upper bound for the $n$-vertex outerpaths, i.e., the biconnected outerplanar graphs whose weak dual is a path.
+Our upper bounds for the area required by internally-strictly-convex grid drawings have implications for the construction of polynomial-area straight-line drawings of memningful families of outer-$1$-planar graphs, i.e. those graphs that admit a drawing where all vertices are incident to the outer face and every edge is crossed at most once.
+We recall that, while deciding whether a graph $G$ admits a drawing where each edge is crossed at most once is \NP-hard~\cite{grigoriev2007algorithms,korzhik2013minimal}, testing whether $G$ is outer-$1$-planar can be performed in $O(n)$-time~\cite{DBLP:journals/algorithmica/HongEKLSS15}.
+To the best of our knowledge, no-polynomial area straight-line drawing algorithms are currently known for general outer-$1$-planar graphs.
+Instead, Dehkordi and Eades~\cite{dehkordi2012every} describe an exponential-area straight-line drawing algorithm for outer-$1$-planar graphs, in which all edge crossings form right angles.